 Over the years, Sparks has developed ground-breaking digital content for NASA Ames Research (virtual reality development, 3D animation, first desktop video production, UI for robot control), VPL Research (Video for Smithsonian, virtual world development, & Sparks' name is on one VPL patent!), Apple Computer (in-box product demos, CEO speaker support, on-site training), Electronic Arts (art and development for many desktop computer and console games), Paracomp, Macromind, Macromedia, Animatrix, LeapFrog, and many others.

-Joe Sparks is a popular industry speaker on many topics relating to interactive entertainment creation and publishing.
+Joe Sparks was a popular industry speaker over the years on creativity and publishing.
 He has served as a keynote or featured speaker at: Sundance Film Festival, Seybold, Animation World, FlashForward SF, NY, Amsterdam, Recording Academy's Music & Multimedia, Macworld (Many worldwide), Macromedia User Conference (Many worldwide), SIG-CHI, Digital Hollywood, Windows World Tokyo, AEC, Macromedia Web World, Imagina Monte Carlo, Multimedia World Tokyo, HomeMedia Expo, VisComm, San Francisco Film Festival, Mill Valley Film Festival, QuickTime Festivals, Apple Developer Conference, Apple Multimedia Conference, SF01, NewMedia Invision, Multimedia Expo Hollywood, BMUG, TECHTV, and many more trade shows, art schools, Universities, TV & radio appearances (USA, UK, Sweden, Germany, Monaco, Japan & more).
 Sparks has also appeared in documentaries on multimedia and the dot com era.

 Joe Sparks has also served as VP of R&D for Reactor, CEO of Pop Rocket, and Artist-in-Residence of Macromedia.
 For over 2 years, Sparks served as Show Creator & Senior Designer for San Francisco-based shockwave.com.